Enjoy this truly 100% raw vegan baklava recipe that not only tastes great but is easy to digest as well as quick and easy to make!

 Now I gotta say I am painfully aware that many raw vegan, and even vegan recipes, are a far cry from tasting like the original recipes they are trying to recreate.
-That sometimes people think, or actually “need” to convince themselves, that what they are making and eating tastes similar, or even good, when either of these thoughts is a stretch at best.
+That sometimes people think, or actually “need” to convince themselves, that what they are making and eating tastes similar, or even good when either of these thoughts is a stretch at best.

-This recipe is not one of those, even though it may look that way at first glance, I urge you to try it, especially with high quality dates, before deciding!
+This recipe is not one of those, even though it may look that way at first glance, I urge you to try it, especially with high-quality dates, before deciding!

-This video marks a landmark in that it is the first recipe video that I have made as a experiment, meaning that I had not actually tried to make this version of the raw baklava recipe before making the video!
+This video marks a landmark in that it is the first recipe video that I have made as an experiment, meaning that I had not actually tried to make this version of the raw baklava recipe before making the video!